I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 Makeup Artist for Movie Sets

-I know some very talented makeup artists who work in the industry, some in San Francisco and others in Hollywood.
+I know some talented makeup artists who work in the industry, some in San Francisco and others in Hollywood.
 Being a makeup artist can be a fun and challenging job.

 The hardest part is establishing yourself in the industry.
-You start at the bottom rung and work your way up to the top.
+You start at the bottom and work your way up to the top.
 If you appreciate working with people on an intimate level, helping people look their best for the camera and fans, you will do fine.
 But you have to be willing to work super hard and be on your feet all day.
 Most likely, you will be one of the last people to leave the set.
 The job is yours if you can handle its responsibility.

 Once you have your foot in the door with steady and well-paid work, you can keep it glamorous by setting up appointments with celebrities before red carpets, interviews, and the like.
 Or you can work on a film set.
 Whatever you desire.